Sharpe Refectory, 144 Thayer Street Box 1936,

 An Activity Fee is charged to all undergraduates, the full balance of which is allocated by the student-run Undergraduate Finance Board to support the activities of categorized student organizations and the Undergraduate Council of Students.

-All registered medical students an Activity Fee each term for the support of registered student organizations and activities of the Medical Student Senate.
+All registered medical students are charaged an Activity Fee each term for the support of registered student organizations and activities of the Medical Student Senate.

 Activity Fee Waiver- Medical Students: